Table of Contents

 State Street Global Advisors, which manages about $3 trillion for clients, has said it will ask companies about their metrics and goals to boost racial diversity within their ranks.

-Legislatures are flexing their muscle too.
+Legislatures are flexing their muscles too.
 California, a case in point, signed into law the requirement that all publicly traded companies headquartered in the state include on their board at least one woman and a minimum of one director from an underrepresented community.

 European countries echo a similar sentiment.
 In Germany, for instance, at least one woman on any board that has three members is now a legal requirement.
 Norway introduced gender quotas in 2003, while Iceland, Spain, and France require that women fill 40% of supervisory board seats.